finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 # **GetTransactionHistory**
 > ResourceListOfChangeHistory GetTransactionHistory (string scope, string code, string transactionId, DateTimeOffset? asAt = null)

-[EARLY ACCESS] GetTransactionHistory: Get the history of a transaction
+GetTransactionHistory: Get the history of a transaction

 Get all of the changes that have happened to a transaction.